joe-m-shaw/professional_website/README.md

-# Personal Website
+# Professional Website

-This is my first personal website, written using Quarto.
+This is my professional website, written using Quarto.

 *This repo was initially generated from a Quarto template available here: https://github.com/jtr13/website-template.*